ola-sk/CSS-practice/newsletter-sign-up-with-success-message/README.md

 - Metadata for an `<article>` like a publication date belongs in a `<time>` element.

 #### 🧡 HTML Forms
-- use `method="POST"` on a form in order to avoid sending the form data in the address URL while submitting the form.
+- Using `method="POST"` on form submission in order to avoid sending the form data in the address URL while submitting the form.
 This method is safer for protecting sensitive data.
+- Using the `autocomplete` with arguments, e.g. `autocomplete="current-password webauthn"`.
+See the spec 📑: [https://html.spec.whatwg.org/#autofill-field](https://html.spec.whatwg.org/#autofill-field).
 - [Grouping form elements with `<fieldset>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/fieldset)

 #### 💛 Review of JavaScript: Handling DOM